 Off the Beaten Track in Paris

-If you want to whisk your loved one away for a romantic escape, browse our amazing Valentines breaks in France and you're sure to feel the love!
+If you want to whisk your loved one away for a romantic escape, browse our amazing Valentines breaks in France.

 Best Breakfasts in Paris

 Liberté Ménilmontant is a venue with a view, thanks to its huge bay window, traditional oven and authentic wooden-log shelves.
 The cosy space, located on Rue de Ménilmontant, serves up French favourites including charcuterie, crêpes, pastries, fresh fruit and a variety of delightful egg dishes.
 Check out the chic fine-dining spot Les Enfants Perdus on Canal saint-Martin, for a unique brunch menu including tasty sharing platters with a selection of cured meats and cheeses.
 The best part?
 The menu changes every six months so you can visit over and over.
 Le Cosy, located in the 12th district of Paris, isn't atcually cosy, but it does have a knockout menu - with savoury and sweet plates featuring fried potatoes, goats cheese, bacon, eggs and flaky pastries, fruit and a variety of cakes.

 If you're more of a sweet tooth, take a look at our tasty afternoon teas around the world and head to the Four Seasons Hotel George V, for the finest Parisian pastries!